russellballestrini/russell.ballestrini.net/content/2014-01-25-how-to-reset-hp-ilo-lights-out-user-and-password-settings-with-ipmitools.rst

 SmartOS <http://www.youtube.com/watch?v=xAFjbKAzB4s>`__.

+**Update:**

-**Update:** just documenting a few other useful commands for myself here.
+Documenting a few other useful commands for myself here.

 Power on and off the server chassis: